mikahama/FinMeter/README.md

 For the time being please idicate that you are using the rhyming functionality of Poem Machine by citing the following publication.

-Hämäläinen, M. (2018).
+Hämäläinen, Mika (2018).
 Poem Machine - a Co-creative NLG Web Application for Poem Writing.
 In *The 11th International Conference on Natural Language Generation: Proceedings of the Conference* (pp. 195–196)